 - Clinical Professor, University of California San Francisco, San Francisco, CA

-Dr. Lynn Silver, a pediatrician and public health advocate, is Senior Advisor at the Public Health Institute and Clinical Professor at University of California San Francisco.
+Dr. Lynn Silver, a pediatrician, researcher and public health advocate, is Senior Advisor at the Public Health Institute and Clinical Professor at University of California San Francisco.
 She focuses on policies to prevent noncommunicable disease, its risk factors and inequitable impact.
-Her interest in local marijuana regulation arose from her experience as…
+Silver was Assistant Health Commissioner of New York City…